English Program Information and Admission Requirements

 workshops.
 It serves students wishing to pursue an advanced degree in Literary studies, as well as high school teachers and students

-Emphasis.
+Emphasis, or the Children's and Adolescent Literature Emphasis.
 Students in the Literature Emphasis may choose either a 30-hour thesis option or a 36-hour comprehensive exam option; both options

 require courses in literature and literary criticism.